 You can download the practice workbook from the link below.

 In this article, I showed five easy steps to add labels to multiple series in a scatter plot in Microsoft Excel.
 Moreover, you can use these steps for as many data series as you want.

-Last but not the least, I hope you found what you were looking for from this article.
+Last but not least, I hope you found what you were looking for in this article.
 If you have any queries, please drop a comment below.
 Also, if you want to read more articles like this, you can visit our website ExcelDemy.

 - How to Create Scatter Plot Matrix in Excel